easybuilders/easybuild-tutorial/docs/2022-isc22/integration_eessi.md

 especially when using multiple client systems, [additional configuration of CernVM-FS](https://cvmfs.readthedocs.io/en/stable/cpt-squid.html) should be done to enjoy the benefits of a multi-level caching hierarchy.

-Once CernVM-FS is installed and configured for EESSI, you can prepare you environment for using the software provided by EESSI, load the modules for the software you need, and start running your workloads:
+Once CernVM-FS is installed and configured for EESSI, you can prepare your environment for using the software provided by EESSI, load the modules for the software you need, and start running your workloads:

 ```